mwmbl/book/content/_index.md

 [Mwmbl](https://mwmbl.org) is a free search engine with a focus on freedom, user experience, and community.

 - **Freedom:** the code is open source under the AGPL license
-- **User experience:** there are no adverts and we prioritise speed and search quality
+- **User experience:** there are no adverts, and we prioritize speed and search quality
 - **Community:** the search engine serves the community and the community guides search engine rankings and development

-We also need an organisation, Mwmbl Foundation, to manage and deliver this.
+We also need an organization, Mwmbl Foundation, to manage and deliver this.
 This book is a blueprint for how to achieve our goals in the development of the search engine and the foundation.